-The CARDEA 20/20 ECG hardware setup is depicted below for the wired USB configuration:
+The CARDEA 20/20 ECG hardware setup is depicted in the following image for the wired USB configuration:

 Cardiac Insight recommends that PC communication with printers and other network devices and systems be supported via Wi-Fi communications.
 If the PC is directly connected to other third-party devices, such as a printer, and if the device is within the patient vicinity, then usage of medical grade power supplies is recommended.